Shell Rotella: JASO-MA

 Both Rotella T4 15W-40 conventional and, Rotella T6 5W-40 and 15w-40 Synthetic both list the JASO MA/MA 2 standard; this information can be found on the bottle adjacent to the SAE/API rating stamp.
 JASO is an acronym that stands for Japanese Automotive Standards Organization.
 Note that the 10W-30 conventional oil does not list JASO-MA.

-Use in turbocharged cars
+Use in Passenger and turbocharged cars

 Likewise with motorcycles, though marketed as an engine oil for diesel trucks, Rotella T6 5W-40 synthetic oil has also found popularity with drivers and tuners of gasoline powered vehicles that utilize turbocharging or other forms of forced induction.
 Several owners of high performance model cars have adopted its use due to its high heat tolerance and its resistance to shearing.
 Rotella T6 is a Non Energy Conserving Oil, and does not meet GF-5 Oil specifications.
 When Rotella T6 was revised for the API specification (for use in spark ignition engines), its zinc levels were effectively reduced.
 Higher (content) zinc additives (ZDDP) are required for flat tappet engines and cartridge bearings, which in previous formulations Rotella T6 had desirable levels of zinc (ZDDP).

+CK-4 Update

+In December 2016 Shell Rotella Oils were updated to the newer API CK-4 Oil specification (Previously CJ-4).